KafuuChikai/stable-baselines3/docs/guide/integrations.rst

   model.save("ppo-CartPole-v1")

   # Push this saved model .zip file to the hf repo
-  # If this repo does not exist it will be created
+  # If this repo does not exists it will be created
   ## repo_id = id of the model repository from the Hugging Face Hub (repo_id = {organization}/{repo_name})
   ## filename: the name of the file == "name" inside model.save("ppo-CartPole-v1")
   push_to_hub(